Roshan Bastani, Director, Disparities and Community Engagement, and Co-Director, Prevention and Control Research

 Roshan Bastani, PhD, is a professor in the UCLA Fielding School of Public Health and Director of the UCLA Kaiser Permanente Center for Health Equity.
 Her leadership roles also include an 11-year term as Associate Dean for Research in the Fielding School of Public Health.

-Dr. Roshan Bastani’s main research interests are in the study of chronic disease prevention and control among disadvantaged groups, with a focus on testing the efficacy of patient, community, and health care system-directed interventions to improve access and reduce disparities.
-She has conducted a large number of studies targeting low income, ethnic minority, and immigrant populations, has numerous peer reviewed publications on the subject, and has had continuous research funding from the National Institutes of Health since 1988.
+Bastani is a social and health psychologist whose main research interests are in disease prevention and control among disadvantaged groups, with a focus on implementing and rigorously testing individual, community, organization and system-directed interventions to improve access and reduce disparities.
+She has led a large number of studies targeting low income, ethnic minority and immigrant populations, and has had continuous research funding from the National Institutes of Health since 1988.
 She has established strong ties with an extensive network of community organizations that serve as partners in her collaborative community research.

-In addition to conducting her own research, Bastani has devoted considerable effort to mentoring junior investigators, particularly minority individuals and those interested in research among underserved populations.
-For over 15 years, she led a National Cancer Institute post-doctoral career development program which has a heavy focus on transdisciplinary cancer control training and disparities research.
+In addition to conducting her own research, Bastani devotes considerable effort to mentoring junior investigators, particularly minority individuals and those interested in research among underserved populations.
+For over 15 years, she led a National Cancer Institute post-doctoral career development program with a heavy focus on transdisciplinary cancer control training and disparities research.